Thandai Syrup Recipe (Make Once, Store for 6 Months)

 Use a clean and dry spoon when removing the syrup from the bottle.
 Also, close the lid tightly after every use.

-This recipe will give you approximately 1 cup of syrup, which is good to make 12-15 glasses of Thandai.
+This recipe will yield approximately 1 cup of syrup, enough to make 12-15 glasses of Thandai.
 You can scale the recipe up or down as per your requirements.

 Nutrition